gjbex/Fortran-MOOC/docs/basic_datatypes.md

-Somewhat confusingly, you can use a tuple notation to assign a constant to a complex variable, but for non-constant real and/or imaginary part, you would have to use the function that creates a complex value out of a real and an imaginary part is called `cmplx`. as the following code fragment illustrates that initializing a complex constant `C`, and assigning to a complex variable, `cval`.
+Somewhat confusingly, you can use a tuple notation to assign a constant to a complex variable, but for non-constant real and/or imaginary part, you would have to use the function that creates a complex value out of a real and an imaginary part.
+This function is called `cmplx`. as the following code fragment illustrates that initializes two complex variables `z1` and `z2`.

 ~~~~fortran
 ...